Why the Master of Arts in Counseling?

 Focus on What Interests You

-The beauty of our Master of Arts in Counseling program is that seven different specializations are offered.
+The beauty of our Master of Arts in Counseling program is that six different specializations are offered.

 See below for more information about the required courses and timeline options for completing each specialization.